Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+2024Jun26, Learning VUE.

 2024Jun25, The logo draft is ok, use Tesla's element.
+After talking with 2 lawyers in Tianmuli, I realise the IP is not so complex.
+Especially for the software like SeeLayer, GUI and special code are key elements, and the sue strategy is decided by evaluation future market.
+Law protection is necessary, but if the market is big enough, i just need to enjoy my share.
+After lawyer meeting, a coder give me bunches of advise about architecture, pure javascript will be too hard, i need VUE.

 2024Jun24, The Qwen gives multiple versions with different functions seperately, i try to merge these codes together.
 Closer to willing target.